 Even if you don’t record your live stream, the analytics and engagement data associated with the live stream will still be available.
 Those metrics are associated with the live event, and not the video-on-demand version, so they are not affected by this setting.

-Our live streaming features are technically still in beta, meaning we’re actively looking for feedback from users to help improve this feature set.
+Our live streaming features are still new, meaning we’re actively looking for feedback from users to help improve this feature set.
 The above features were all implemented in direct response to popular demand from our customers.

-Although they are labeled as beta, our live streaming features are very much ready for show time.
-When we say beta, all it means is that we are focusing on adding new features to make the experience even better in the near future.
+Although they are new, our live streaming features are very much ready for show time.
+We are focusing on adding more new features to make the experience even better in the near future.

 So, if you’ve tried live streaming with us, how did it go?
-Share your thoughts in the comments or by reaching out to our support team.
+Share your thoughts by reaching out to our support team.